jbulliner82/jbulliner82.github.io/README.md

 Break problems into **inputs → states → decisions → outputs**.
 Then identify where data is missing, where humans get overloaded, and where automation helps instead of hurts.

 **What I'm Best At:**
-Repetitive workflows that burn time, manual data handling, complex status tracking, and any process currently living in someone's head or a spreadsheet.
+Repetitive workflows that burn time, manual data handling, complex status tracking, predictive modeling for operational decisions, and any process currently living in someone's head or a spreadsheet.

 **What You Get:**
-Systems that are trackable, testable, and automatable—built by someone who understands operational constraints and real-world consequences.
+Systems that are trackable, testable, and automatable—built by someone who understands operational constraints, real-world consequences, and can implement end-to-end solutions from data to deployment.

 ---

 ## 🔄 Portfolio Updates

 **Recent Updates:**
+- **December 2025:** Added ShowUp ML No-Show Predictor with 86.7% accuracy
 - Added comprehensive case studies to Notion portfolio
 - Enhanced hire-me site with detailed skills breakdown
-- Created project detail pages for all 6 featured projects
+- Created project detail pages for all 7 featured projects
 - Improved responsive design across all pages
+- Expanded GitHub repositories with production-ready code

 **Actively Maintained:** This portfolio is regularly updated with new projects, refined case studies, and technical improvements.